-Marcia Falk is the author of several highly acclaimed books, including The Book of Blessings: New Jewish Prayers for Daily Life, the Sabbath, and the New Moon Festival; The Song of Songs: Love Lyrics from the Bible; The Spectacular Difference: Selected Poems of Zelda; With Teeth in the Earth: Selected Poems of Malka Heifetz Tussman; and three books of her own poetry, This Year in Jerusalem, It Is July in Virginia, and My Son Likes Weather.
+Marcia Falk is the author of The Book of Blessings: New Jewish Prayers for Daily Life, the Sabbath, and the New Moon Festival; The Days Between: Blessings, Poems, and Directions of the Heart for the Jewish High Holiday Season; The Song of Songs: Love Lyrics from the Bible; The Spectacular Difference: Selected Poems of Zelda; With Teeth in the Earth: Selected Poems of Malka Heifetz Tussman; and three books of her own poetry.
 You can read excerpts from her books on this site.
 Marcia is also a painter and life member of the Art Students League of New York.
 You are invited to view some of her artwork in the Art Gallery.

 Through the act of blessing, we awaken our appreciation of the world's abiding gifts.
-In The Book of Blessings, Marcia Falk re-creates Jewish prayer by offering new blessings, poems, and meditations that focus on the sacred potential of each moment.
-With a collage of poetic forms and the inclusion of diverse voices—not just Falk's but those of Yiddish and Hebrew women poets newly translated by Falk into English—The Book of Blessings invites us to celebrate "the dynamic, alive, and unifying wholeness within creation."
+In The Book of Blessings, Marcia Falk re-creates Jewish prayer with new blessings, poems, and meditations that focus on the sacred potential of each moment.
 Steeped in dialogue with rabbinic tradition—engaging with its themes and concerns, echoing its rhythms, tracing its structure and its patterns—The Book of Blessings challenges from within the tradition's patriarchal assumptions and hierarchical order.
+Including a panoply of voices—not just Falk's but those of Yiddish and Hebrew women poets, newly translated by Falk into English—The Book of Blessings invites us to celebrate "the dynamic, alive, and unifying wholeness within creation.”
+Its offerings are in Hebrew and English, with literal translations and explanations in the full-length commentary.

 © Marcia Lee Falk.

 Web site by interbridge.
 Photo of Marcia by Cathleen Maclearie.